PiotrZettt/JobWallet/README.md

 Tools used

-The project has been built using Django framework.
+The project has been built with Django framework.
-It also utilises Bootstrap4 and Jinga2
+It also utilises Bootstrap4 and Jinja2

 To do